-Thank you to the wonderful people at The Happy Foodie for sponsoring this giveaway!
+Thank you to the wonderful people at The Happy Foodie for providing this recipe

 - 1 tsp vanilla extract or essence